5 main pathways

-In this complete guide, we'll show you exactly how to become a citizen of the European Union, whether you qualify through ancestry, marriage, work, investment, or European residency.
+This guide covers how to become a citizen of the European Union, whether you qualify through ancestry, marriage, work, investment, or European residency.
+It covers the real options available and the details you need to know.

 EU Citizenship at a Glance: What It Really Means